-Release mortality rates for the snapper grouper fishery are widely variable species to species and sector to sector, and are dependent on fishing mode (Table G.2.2.1).
+Release mortality rates for the snapper grouper fishery are widely variable species to species and sector to sector and are dependent on fishing mode (Table G.2.2.1).
 For instance, recreational discards of red snapper in the South Atlantic are a main driver in the overfishing determination for the stock (SEDAR 41 2017).
 However, discard mortality estimates for snapper grouper species are variable and highly uncertain.
 Generally, release mortality is highly correlated with depth for snapper grouper species, with highest mortality among fish captured in deep water (Campbell et al. 2014; Pulver 2017; Rudershausen et al. 2014; Stephen and Harris 2010; Wilson and Burns 1996).
-Both golden tilefish and blueline tilefish are deepwater species so release mortality rates tend to be high.
+Blueline tilefish are a deep-water species which results in a high discard mortality.
+Discards were considered so low for golden tilefish that the most recent assessment (SEDAR 66, 2021) did not include or model golden tilefish discards.